FauzanFarooqui/fauzanfarooqui.github.io/_pages/publications.md

     - Investigates the effect of the hashing trick and of FP-16 precision.
     - Conductes ablation studies with semantic node features.

-- **Evaluating LLMs in the Legal Domain** [Paper](https://aclanthology.org/2023.nllp-1.22/) \
+- **Evaluating LLMs in the Legal Domain** [[Paper](https://aclanthology.org/2023.nllp-1.22/)] \
+    _Venue_: Natural Legal Language Processing (NLLP) Workshop, co-located with EMNLP 2023 (orally presented on December 7 in Singapore) \
- Thanmay J, **Fauzan F**, Luqman F "Large Language Models are legal but they are not: Making the case for a powerful LegalLLM”, _Proceedings of the Natural Legal Language Processing Workshop 2023_, pages 223–229 (co-located with EMNLP 2023) \
+ Thanmay J, **Fauzan F**, Luqman F "Large Language Models are legal but they are not: Making the case for a powerful LegalLLM”, _Proceedings of the Natural Legal Language Processing Workshop 2023_, pages 223–229 \
   - Benchmarked performance of various LLMs over the LEDGAR dataset by zero-shot prompting.